 Comply with federal and state prohibitions of discharge of sewage to waters of the United States and other waters of the State;

-Prevent any spill from the sanitary sewer system in violation of this General Order.
+Prevent spills from the sanitary sewer system in violation of this General Order, to the extent practicable.

-Proactively operate and maintain sewer systems to ensure system resiliency and prevention of spills;
+Proactively operate and maintain sewer systems to promote system resiliency and the prevention of spills;

-Eliminate discharges of sewage to waters of the State through effective implementation of a Sewer System Management Plan;
+Prevent discharges of sewage to waters of the State through effective implementation of a Sewer System Management Plan, to the extent practicable;

 Monitor, analyze, and track spills for ongoing system performance evaluation; and

-Immediately report any noncompliance with this General Order.
+Timely report noncompliance with this General Order.

 This General Order supersedes previous State Water Board Order 2006-0003-DWQ and amendments thereafter.